PortLLM: Personalizing Evolving Large Language Models with Training-Free and Portable Model Patches: Introduction

 \section{Introduction}

-The rise of large pretrained language models has marked a significant shift in natural language processing (NLP), enabling remarkable performance across a wide array of tasks, including natural language understanding and generation.
-These models, such as GPT-4~\citep{achiam2023gpt}, have achieved state-of-the-art performance by leveraging vast amounts of pretraining data and learning rich semantic representations that encode broad linguistic and world knowledge, which in turn allows them to generalize very well across domains~\citep{antoniades2024generalization}.
-Despite their powerful general ability, pretrained LLMs often fall short in specialized domains where a nuanced understanding of technical language or context-specific knowledge is required~\citep{wang2022self,Bommasani2021FoundationModels,qiu2020pre}.
-Hence, while pretraining enables LLMs to capture general knowledge, \textit{fine-tuning} (\textit{e.g.}, \textit{personalization}) is essential for adapting these models to specific domains.
+The rise of pretrained large language models~(LLMs) has marked a significant paradigm shift in natural language processing (NLP), \rebuttal{particularly in their ability to adapt to specific domains and tasks}.
+These models, such as GPT-4~\citep{achiam2023gpt}, have achieved state-of-the-art performance by leveraging vast amounts of pretraining data\rebuttal{~\citep{antoniades2024generalization}}. \rebuttal{However, pretrained LLMs often require adaptation for specialized domains where context-specific knowledge is critical ~\citep{wang2022self,Bommasani2021FoundationModels,qiu2020pre}}.
+Hence, while pretraining \rebuttal{provides a strong foundation}, \textit{fine-tuning} (\textit{e.g.}, \textit{personalization}) is essential for specific domains.
 Fine-tuning bridges this gap by adapting pretrained models to specific tasks, enhancing their performance in domains such as healthcare, legal analysis, or scientific research~\citep{min2021metaicl,wei2021finetuned,ouyang2022training,wang2022super,liu2022few,raffel2020exploring,chen2024graphwiz,gao2024protein}.
 For instance, fine-tuned models can more effectively recognize domain-specific terminology, reason about complex relationships, and deliver more accurate and contextual appropriate responses.